armandch/notes/OpenBSD Installation Note.md

 ## Add user to staff group
 1. `# usermod -G staff username`

+## X.org
+1. Starting with OpenBSD 6.5, the Xorg binary is no longer installed setuid, so startx(1) can no longer be used by non-root users.
+The xenodm(1) display manager has to be used instead.
+2. `# rcctl enable xenodm`
+3. `# rcctl start xenodm`

+## Troubleshooting: Relinking to create unique kernel failed
+1. `# sha256 /bsd > /var/db/kernel.SHA256`

 ## Display CJK Characters
 1. `# pkg_add noto_cjk`